disfordottie/insaneAppPurchaser/README.md

 Read below

 ## How You Can Help
-I made this script when I had a list of over 60k bundle id's but accidentally deleted it, meaning the second script can't be used how I intended.
+I made this script when I had a list of over 60k bundle id's but accidentally deleted it, meaning this script can't be used how I intended.
 I already have over 30k on my purchase list but stopped the script half way (My laptop needed to be restarted) and never got to turning it back on before the list was gone.

 **Basically if you for some reason have, or know how, to get as many bundle id's as possible.
 It would be great.**